She's Madonna: Composition

 Musically, the song was inspired by Kraftwerk's 1983 single, "Tour de France".
 After playing the track, Williams asked Pet Shop Boys if they can include something inline in "She's Madonna", following which the latter song was composed.
 The track starts with a "gurgling" electro backing over which Williams sings the lyrics, talking about his fascination with Madonna, "We're having drinks with Kate and Stella, Gwyneth's here and she's brought her fella".
 Michael Hubbard from musicOMH described the lyrics as a "wannabe anthem/love letter" to Madonna.

 According to the sheet music of the song, it is composed in common time with a temp of 124 beats per minute.
 Williams' vocals range from C4 to G♭5 and the track has a s basic sequence of F–A♭–Gm7–C as the chord progression.
-"She's Madonna" was the subject of a controversy after singer Ashley Hamilton claimed that he came up with part of the song with Williams.
+"She's Madonna" was the subject of a controversy after actor & singer-songwriter Ashley Hamilton claimed that he came up with part of the song with Williams.